Citation for this page in APA citation style. Close

 [N]o relativistic theory can permit instantaneous effects or causal processes.
 We must therefore regard with grave suspicion anything thought to outpace light.

-Maudlin's method is a logical analysis of the "questions" and "answers" in a game that reproduces the results of a sequence of Bell-test experiments, similar to that in David Mermin's 1985 "contraption."
+Maudlin's presents a logical analysis of the "questions" and "answers" in a game that is said reproduce the results of a sequence of Bell-test experiments, similar to the instruction sets analysis in David Mermin's 1985 "contraption."
+It provides no insight into the physics, classical or quantum.

 Maudlin writes...